michaelhaar/type-safe-sql-query/README.md

 ![so-database-survey-2023](docs/assets/so-survey-2023.png)
 (Source: [Stackoverflow Survey 2023](https://survey.stackoverflow.co/2023/))

-I think these are the main reasons for its success:
+IMHO these are the main reasons for its success:

 - Well-defined and standardized language
 - Easy and simple